manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 The variables "age" and "vintage" were converted using MaxMinScaler(), confining them to a range between zero and one without altering the shape of their original distributions.

-All of this code is part of the DataFitting() and DataTransforming methods (section 3.1 of the code), designed to prevent data leakage.

 ## 6.5.
 Relative Importance of Variables